IbukunGracey/automlh20-project/README.md

 ```
 ###  Download and unzip contents from GitHub repo

-Download and unzip contents from the repo
+Download and unzip contents from this repo https://github.com/IbukunGracey/automlh20-project/

 ###  Launch the app